snowoflondon/everyday-r/README.md

 # Everyday-R
-This repository is a collection of Markdown files (.rmd) that enables users to learn R programming language in context of everyday data analysis.
+This repository is a collection of R Markdown & notebook files that enables users to learn R programming language in context of everyday data analysis.